TeYuanLiu/teyuanliu.github.io/content/blog/etcd.md

 The key is a unique, hierarchical string that serves as the object's address.
 It is structured like a file path to enable efficient querying and range lookups.
 It generally follows the format of `/registry/<resource_type>/<namespace>/<object_name>`, for example, `/registry/pods/default/my-pod`.

 The value is the complete YAML/JSON representation of the Kubernetes object, including the `apiVersion`, `kind`, `metadata`, `spec`, and `status`.
-It is usually stored as a serialized data blob like JSON.
+It is usually stored as a serialized YAML/JSON data blob.

 ## Data consistency